AdamManhercz/django_project/README.md

 6. Open a browser and go http://127.0.0.1:8000

+## Functional description

 ## Repository content

 The repository contains the project folder **src**, which has the basic configurations of the django project, including the main setup for the urls.
-The created django main application folder **food_planner** contain the essential configurations and customizations of the application, such the **views.py**, **models.py**, **forms.py** as well as the **rest_views.py** and **serializers.py** files that are enable the REST API design.
+The created main Django application folder **food_planner** contains the essential configurations and customizations of the application, such as the **views.py**, **models.py**, **forms.py**, as well as the **rest_views.py** and **serializers.py** files that are enable the REST API design.
-The **management** folder contains the scraping scripts that fill up the database of the project, the **templates** folder has the HTML and CSS files for the subpages.The **users** folder contains the backend for the registration, login and logout process.
+The **management** folder contains the scraping scripts, which fill up the database of the project, the **templates** folder has the HTML and CSS files for the subpages.
+The **users** folder contains the backend for the registration, login and logout process.
 Furthermore, **the Dockerfile** and **docker_compose.yml** are configuring the connection between the project and Docker to create an image, then a container, that ensures to run the application in an independent operating system.
 I used SQLite, the default Django database, as a database for the app.
-Eventually, **requirements.txt** contains all the dependencies that one needs to run and use the app.
+Eventually, **requirements.txt** contains all the dependencies that the application needs to be run and used